Smiley-Boy00/mtou/README.md

 **Maya to Unreal Importer (Unreal_Scripts/unrealLoader.py): ver.
 0.2.0**
 **Compatibility**: Unreal Engine 5.5 and Unreal Engine 5.6

-**Details**: Saves and stores the currently active Unreal project path, required to be run inside a compatible Unreal Engine 5 project in order for the Maya Exporter to execute, but Unreal Importer can be executed indepentently as long as import settings data exists (see source code for details).
+**Details**: Saves and stores the currently active Unreal project path, required to be run inside a compatible Unreal Engine 5 project in order for the Maya Exporter to execute, but Unreal Importer can be executed indepentently as long as import settings data exists (detailed inside 'unrealLoader.py').
 The Reload Button functionality has been merged into this script, allowing it to re-save the active Unreal project path.
 Additionally, a new import button icon has been added next to the reload button, which runs an automatic importer script using the import settings data created from the Maya tool.

 ## :bookmark_tabs: :sparkles: How to Install